sharkymark/polyapi/README.md

 # An API app written in Go

-polyapi has retrieves personal information from many (poly) disparate APIs within a CLI app that you may historically retrieve on web pages.
+polyapi retrieves information from many (poly) disparate APIs within a CLI app that you may have historically retrieve on web pages.
 Go is a cross-platform, statically typed and compiled programming language.
 A dev container (development container) is a self-contained dev environment with a Docker container allowing portability and instant creation of a dev environment without manual installation.

 ## Lastest update